LCOGT/neoexchange/README.md

 ### 3.6.2
 * Add support for Mt John observatory (MPC site code 474) for ephemeris computation.
 (Issue #499)
 * Fix a rare case when position computation using `sla_planel()` fails (Issue #398)
+* Add a Time Critical option for scheduling spectroscopy (Issue #500)

 ### 3.6.1
 Change the retrieval or creation of new Frame records to eliminate chance of creating duplicates.